 Refers to Toronto Waterfront Secondary Plan for specifics.
+The Natural Areas Policy

-The Natural Areas Policy a) compatible recreational, cultural and educational uses and facilities that minimize adverse impacts on natural features and function; and b) conservation projects, public transit, public works and utilities for which no reasonable alternatives are available, and that are designed to have only minimal adverse impacts on natural features and functions."
+- 4.3.3 states: "The areas shown as Natural Areas on Maps 13-23 will be maintained primarily in a natural state, while allowing for: - a) compatible recreational, cultural and educational uses and facilities that minimize adverse impacts on natural features and function: and - b) conservation projects, public transit, public works and utilities for which no reasonable alternatives are available, and that are designed to have only minimal adverse impacts on natural features and functions."